INTRODUCTION ET POLONAISE BRILLANTE, Opus 3

 Transcription for piano solo by

-Frédéric Chopin wrote his Introduction et Polonaise brillante for cello and piano, opus 3, in 1829-30.
-When exactly Carl Czerny made a transcription for piano-solo of this early work, it is not known, but the plate number of the first edition, published by Pietro Mechetti in Vienna, points to the end of the 1830s.
+Frédéric Chopin wrote his Introduction et Polonaise brillante for cello and piano, Opus 3, in 1829-30.
+When exactly Carl Czerny made a transcription for piano-solo of this early work is not known, but the plate number of the first edition, published by Pietro Mechetti in Vienna, points to the end of the 1830s.
 The first French edition was published around 1842 by Maurice Schlesinger.
 The title page of this edition reads ‘I.re Polonaise Brillante pour piano par F. Chopin’, thus suggesting that Chopin himself made this arrangement.
-In later editions the name of Czerny will also be searched in vain.
+In later editions the name of Czerny will also be searched for in vain.
 In France in particular, this arrangement has for decades been regarded as written by Chopin himself.
 And stylistically there is also reason to do so, because in his transcription Czerny remained close to the piano part of the original, artfully interweaving the cello part in it.
 All the more reason to rescue this fine arrangement, which was reprinted in 1878 for the last time, from oblivion.

 Introduction (Dutch / English)

 – The Introduction et Polonaise brillante by Frédéric Chopin